 The role of the Group Management Committee is to discuss management policies, management strategies, and other matters that are key issues to the Company and the other Group companies.
 Regarding items determined by executive officers, the committee also monitors specific business operations by receiving reports on approved matters under the rules for the Group Management Committee.
-The Group Management Committee met 12 times in fiscal 2019.
+The Group Management Committee met 12 times (including once in writing) in fiscal 2020.